 One of the most important essays in this collection is ‘On the Game Contract’ (by von Arnauld, translated into English in Imbrišević 2023).
 It is a paradigmatic illustration of the jurisprudence of sport ‘in action’.
 When individuals agree to play together, they form a game contract (von Arnauld 2023: 18).
 The author explains that ‘the idea of individuals who are born free but who enter into a community with others, binding themselves to follow rules based on a contract’ is clearly analogous to individuals who come to together in order ‘to play a game and follow its rules’.
 Von Arnauld likens the game to a social contract.
 Each constituting game community (for each match) has the authority ‘to recognise certain rules as binding norms in a game’.

 Von Arnauld’s essay illustrates how a long-standing problem in law/political theory, going back to Socrates, could be solved: do citizens have any political obligations, particularly the obligation to obey the law?
 When individuals consider the constituting features of games, it becomes clear that said problem has a solution in games: consent.
 Individuals agree (contract) to play together–and to obey the rules that are part of the agreement (similarly Russell 2011: 263f.).
-John Locke’s social contract relies on the concept of tacit consent, but it is implausible to impute this to all citizens.
+John Locke’s social contract, as outlined in his 1689 Second Treatise of Government,, relies on the concept of tacit consent, but it is implausible to impute this to all citizens.
 However, in a game, the participants manifest implicit (wearing a jersey; entering the pitch, etc.) and explicit expressions of consent (e.g. ‘I want to play’; also consider the Olympic oath).

 There is an exception to this: compulsory school sports; not everyone loves them.
-But there are ways to opt out (a note from your parents or doctor, etc.), which are not open to the Lockian tacit consenter, whose only option is to leave the country.
+But there are ways to opt out (a note from your parents or doctor, etc.), which are not open to the Lockian ‘tacit consenter’, whose only option is to leave the country.
 But then they are subject to another legal system.

 Von Arnauld states (2023: 20) that the game contract represents the social contract ‘in its purest form’, because the players join voluntarily; they agree to follow the rules for the duration of the game; and they may withdraw from the game whenever they choose.
 The microcosm of the game permits individuals ‘to freely exit’ (a merely theoretical option for the Lockian dissenter) and to freely enter into a game.
 Von Arnauld’s essay explains how the obligation to obey the law/rules can be established.
 This also illustrates that, in contrast to political systems, games afford players maximal freedom, which may explain why individuals are drawn to playing games.